Best Financial Advisors of July 2025

 Vanguard Personal Advisor Learn moreon partner's site on Vanguard's website AD Paid non-client promotion | 4.3/5 Reviewed in: Oct.
 2024Period considered: Aug. - Oct.
 2024 | 0.30% management fee | $50,000 | None no promotion available at this time | Learn moreon partner's site on Vanguard's website AD Paid non-client promotion |

-4.8/5 Reviewed in: April 2025Period considered: Mar. - April.
-2025 | $1,000 and up per year (free initial consultation) | $0 | Limited time $550 kick -
+4.8/5 Reviewed in: Apr.
+2025Period considered: Aug.
+2024 - Apr.
+2025 | $1,000 and up per year (free initial consultation) | $0 | None no promotion available at this time | Learn moreon partner's site on Facet's website AD Paid non-client promotion | |

 5.0/5 Reviewed in: Oct.
 2024Period considered: Aug. - Oct.
-2024 | Varies by Advisor (free initial consultation) | $150,000 | 3 -
+2024 | Varies by Advisor (free initial consultation) | $150,000 Varies by Advisor, starting at $150,000 | 3 -

 Month Satisfaction Guarantee | Learn moreon partner's site on Zoe Financial's website AD Paid non-client promotion | |

 3.9/5 Reviewed in: Oct.
 2024Period considered: Aug. - Oct.
-2024 | 0.40% management fee | $100,000 | Get 1% match of your net Roth and traditional IRA contributions until December 30, 2024.
-Terms apply. | Learn moreon partner's site on Betterment's website AD Paid non-client promotion | |
+2024 | 0.40% management fee | $100,000 | None no promotion available at this time. | Learn moreon partner's site on Betterment's website AD Paid non-client promotion | |

 5.0/5 Reviewed in: Oct.
 2024Period considered: Aug. - Oct.
 2024 | Up to 1% per year | $250,000 | $250 off one year of financial or tax planning | Learn moreon partner's site on Harness Wealth's website AD Paid non-client promotion | |